-Judges will be announced in the application for the competition.
+Judges will be announced on the Steinway Society website.
 If a change is made, it will be announced prior to the competition.

-Students, teachers, parents, and audience members should not approach the judges for any reason before or during the competition.
+Students, teachers, and parents, should not contact the judges for any reason before or during the competition.

 Students who study or have studied with any of the announced judges should notify Ms. Dietrich.
 In such a case an alternate judge will adjudicate the competition performance.

-Competitors are responsible for their own expenses to participate in the competition, including the cost of their travel.
+Competitors are responsible for their own expenses to participate in the competition.

-Contestants should wear their best performance attire.
+Contestants should wear their best performance attire in their video recording.
 Gentlemen should be in suits/tuxedos and Ladies in formal dresses/gowns.

-Evaluations for each round of the competition made by the jury committees are final.
+Evaluations for the competition made by the jury committee are final.

-- Steinert & Sons reserve the rights to photograph, record, or video the auditions of contestants and winners and to use these documents in promoting the competition.
+M. Steinert & Sons reserves the right to photograph, record, or video the performances of contestants and winners and to use these documents in promoting the competition.
 No extra fee will be paid to the contestants.